mattthughes/premier-quiz/README.md

 - Fixed issue with contact form that wasnt displaying the correct behaviour with the thankyou.html file, when pressing start the questions would not appear in order to fix this I removed the thankyou.html page and added in the event.preventDefault function to the raffle end function, which made the questions appear and removed the data from the url when submitting the form which fixed this issue.
 - The data itself was not being capturned and instead was capturing the name of the html object rather than the data the user inputted, in order to fix this I added on the id name and the . value to get the data the user inputted which fixed this issue.
 - Fixed an issue with raffle showing at the beginning of the quiz, to fix this I added classlist hide to the hide instructions function, added the show class to the raffle end function to fix this issue.
+- Fixed an issue regarding the result screen not showing if the users score was 9 adding the less than or equal to symbol to the if statement to fix this issue.
+- Fixed an HTML issue regarding the favourite team input option by removing the required attribute.
+-

 ## Credits